At long last I greet the blog again, and I suppose I feel like something of a stranger considering all of the blank pages between us as of late.

 At first, sitting in front of the steering wheel felt like something of a mismatch, as if it was something I wasn’t supposed to be doing.

-In turn, I got on the road looking like the pink panther, just trying to avoid any trouble by keeping up with the flow of traffic as inconspicuously as possible.
+In turn, I got on the road looking inconspicuous, just trying to avoid any trouble by keeping up with the flow of traffic as naturally as possible.
 I was a timid driver, who just wanted to get to his destination in a calm and delightful manner.

 Of course, I’m exaggerating a little here: I didn’t become a road raging python, but I learned to get on with the show despite the (many) hindrances that threatened to make my commute longer than I felt it needed to be!

-And again, this meant a lot to me.
-After all, how much could I know about my city if I didn’t know what it feels to swerve through its curves?!
+But this meant a lot to me.
+After all, how much could I know about my city if I didn’t know the feeling of swerving through its curves?!
 And how much could I know about my city if I didn’t know what it’s like to be a part of its massive traffic jams?